Mike Phenix: Salford City

 He joined Salford City in late May 2016.

 Mike made his Salford debut on the opening day of the 2016-2017 when Gloucester visited Moor Lane, The Ammies' first ever National League North fixture would finish 0-0 but 'Pheno' was soon on the goal trail.
 He scored in each of the next five matches, including a winner against local rivals FC United of Manchester.
 Sixteen goals were recorded over a campaign that ended in play-off disappointment but he had the consolation of finishing as the club's top scorer.
 He made a vital contribution during the 2017-2018 title winning season too, notching eleven times.

 Southport (second spell)

 In June 2018 he re-joined Southport.
 In October 2018, having made seven league appearances on his return to Southport, his contract was terminated with immediate effect.
 Phenix thereafter announced his retirement from football.
-In May 2019 it was announced he had been banned from all football and football-related activity for four years after a failed out of competition drugs test.
+In May 2019 it was announced he had been banned from all football and football-related activity for four years for regularly using cocaine.

+Return to football

+In September 2022, Phenix made his return to football, joining Ashton United.
+In November 2022, following a short spell on dual-registration terms, he joined North West Counties Football League Premier Division club Prestwich Heys.

+In July 2024, following a year out of football, Phenix joined Avro.
+On 24 September 2024, he joined Wythenshawe.